 - We treat our clients with respect.
 Our goal is always to treat our clients with respect, dignity, and compassion as they endure the challenge of managing their health issues while striving to obtain social security benefits.
-While we are compassionate to our clients, we are aggressive in the courtroom and will fight rigorously on your behalf.
+While we are compassionate to our clients, we are aggressive in the courtroom and will fight vigorously on your behalf.

-The New Jersey Benefits Application Process
+The New Jersey Disability Benefits Application Process